arras-energy/tsc/SUPPORT.md

 ## Discussions

 Do you have a general question for the user community?
 Please use the [discussions page](https://github.com/arras-energy/gridlabd/discussions) to post your question in the appropriate category.
 You can also send an email to [arras-discussion@lists.lfenergy.org](email:arras-discussions@lists.lfenergy.org).
-For sensitive topics, please use [arras-private@lists.lfenergy.org](email:arras-private@lists.lfenergy.org)
+For sensitive topics, please use [arras-private@lists.lfenergy.org](email:arras-private@lists.lfenergy.org).
+A channel on [Slack](slack.lfenergy.org) can be reached using `#arras`.

 ## Security Issues